 Danish islands are beautiful and quiet

-Most tourists start their exploration journey in the Copenhagen, but it surely shouldn’t end there.
+Most tourists start their exploration journey in Copenhagen, but it surely shouldn’t end there.
 Denmark has a wide variety of landscapes and areas of unspeakable peace and quiet waiting for you to explore like untouched dunes, high cliffs, magic forests with twisted trees and traditional seaside villages.
 The waters of the Baltic and North Seas carve natural swimming holes from the coasts.
 Everything mighty and wild.
-If you visited Tivoli Gardens, Little Mermaid Statue, the National Museum, and the Danish National Gallery, Rosenborg Castle, walked back and forth Strøget and Nyhavn (Harbour), enjoyed a floating picnic, it’s time to start discovering the mysteries of Danish island list.
-Faroe Islands are an archipelago of 18 mountainous islands between Iceland and the Shetland Islands.
+If you visited Tivoli Gardens, Little Mermaid Statue, the National Museum, and the Danish National Gallery, Rosenborg Castle, walked back and forth Strøget and Nyhavn (Harbour), or enjoyed a floating picnic, it’s time to start discovering the mysteries of Danish island list.
+The Faroe Islands are an archipelago of 18 mountainous islands between Iceland and the Shetland Islands.
 These Danish islands in the North Atlantic Ocean are characterized by steep cliffs, tall mountains and narrow fjord, windswept mountains, jagged coastlines and views like not from this planet.
 The beauty and wilderness stay in perfect harmony.

 The prison island: Christansø and Frederiksø

 Craving for an exciting historical experience?
-Focus on the easternmost point of Denmark, former naval base and a penal colony Christansø and Frederiksø will not disappoint you.
+Focus on the easternmost point of Denmark, a former naval base and a penal colony Christansø and Frederiksø will not disappoint you.
 Ertholmene archipelago is situated approximately 20 km north-east of Bornholm.
 Everything on these islands is naturally preserved and breathtaking, with around 100 inhabitants guarding spectacular natural resources.
 Græsholm, which is closed to the public, is home to one of Denmark’s largest colonies of seabirds.
 King Christian V’s old fortress stands on Christiansø, untouched since 1684.
 The Lille Tårn and Store Tårn towers on Frederiksø will take you to the island’s naval past.
-Rocky coast, mystery, wild forests, idyllic greenery covered in flowers are like a piece of paradise on earth except from gruesome past of cruel executions.
+Rocky coast, mystery, wild forests, and idyllic greenery covered in flowers are like a piece of paradise on earth except for the gruesome past of cruel executions.

 Island next to Little Belt Ærø

 Aeroe is one of the most beautiful fairy tale Danish islands in the Baltic.
 The only way to get to Ærø is by boat.
 You can book a ticket on a ferry or sail in your own boat and enjoy four climatic marinas.
 The island is of about 30 km in length and wide up to 8 km.
-The historic buildings in Aeroeskoebing, narrow paths, small houses and cobblestoned streets from the 18th century create atmosphere, which can take you to the dreamland.
+The historic buildings in Aeroeskoebing, narrow paths, small houses and cobblestoned streets from the 18th century create an atmosphere, which can take you to the dreamland.
 The landscape of Aeroe Island is dominated by hills.
 There are three small towns inhabited by a total of 7,050 people.
-It is a beautiful place for hiking and relaxing close to the nature.
+It is a beautiful place for hiking and relaxing close to nature.
 Located in the South of Funen Danish archipelago islands, Aeroe attracts tourists with exceptional weather.
 The climate here is particularly mild, and Ærø is one of the places in Denmark with the most hours of sunshine per year, and the temperature is also higher than the national average.
 All this makes Ærø the most romantic place in the area.
-This small, Danish island is renowned as the weddings capital of Europe with its charming views, romantic atmosphere and intimacy.
+This small, Danish island is renowned as the wedding capital of Europe with its charming views, romantic atmosphere and intimacy.